shiva/blog-posts/post/2016-12-31-year-end-recap.md

    I have learnt quite a bit through the process, and perhaps will write more about deploying node js apps in production.

-   There is quite a lot of potential in make a product that simplifies authentication and authorization.
-All existing solution really get in the way of the user.
+   There is potential for a product that simplifies authentication and authorization.
+All [existing][5] [solutions][6] that I have tried this year still get in the way of the user.
 We desperately need a universal interface for identity -- perhaps hardware that can make oAuth more ammenable for login.

-   - [Spellcaster][5] - find that perfect MTG card.
+   - [Spellcaster][7] - find that perfect MTG card.
-   - [Wishlists][6] - maintain a list of wishlists .
+   - [Wishlists][8] - maintain a list of wishlists .
 Was especially useful for Secret Santa this year

 ## Blog once a week: Failing miserably.
 	This is going back on the list for next year.
 I have barely been online.
 Most of my posts